Quantitative Photoemission Predictions of Semiconducting Photocathodes from Many-Body Ab Initio Theory: Photoemission Model from Ab initio Many-Body Theory

 where

 to calculate the overall emission probability

 representing the probability that an absorbed photon with frequency $\omega$ generates an emitted electron.

 $P_{\text{Emission}} (\omega)$ computed for hexagonal K$_3$Sb is visualized in Fig.~\ref{fig:plots_K3Sb}(d).
-The steep onset around 2.9~eV, stemming from the stepwise potential barrier [Fig.~\ref{fig:plots_K3Sb}(b)], is modulated immediately above threshold, for $E>$~3.0~eV.
+The steep onset around 2.9~eV [Fig.~\ref{fig:plots_K3Sb}(b)] stems from an ideally flat, step-like barrier at the vacuum interface and is modulated immediately above threshold ($E>$~3.0~eV).
 The monotonic increase persists up to about 4.0~eV, when the slope of the emission yield decreases drastically compared to the lower-energy region ($3.0 \leq E \leq 4.0$).

-The QE is computed from the convolution of $P_{\text{Emission}}(\omega)$ with the excitation probability derived from the imaginary part of the macroscopic dielectric function (Eq.~\ref{eq:epsilon_Lorentz}).
+The explicit inclusion of surface roughness in the photoemission model, as proposed by several independent studies in the literature~\cite{kark-baza15prap,dimi+17jap,gevo+18prab,jens+19jap,huan+19prab,saha+23jap}, would lower the threshold by 0.1-0.2~eV, smoothing the onset.
+Under these assumptions, the QE is computed from the convolution of $P_{\text{Emission}}(\omega)$ with the excitation probability derived from the imaginary part of the macroscopic dielectric function (Eq.~\ref{eq:epsilon_Lorentz}).
 This leads to the modulated probability that a photon with frequency $\omega$ creates an exciton, which, after dissociation, generates an emitted electron (Eq.~\ref{eq:QE}):

+The computing power requested to run these simulations is dictated by the costs of the MBPT runs.
+As showcased in Table~S1 for CsK$_2$Sb and Na$_2$KSb, the $G_0W_0$/BSE simulations require most time and resources, while the final post-processing for the three-step photoemission model is highly efficient, executing in a few minutes on a standard local workstation.